Conversations with Jessica

 JM: Anyone else?

 AS: (laughs) Don't make me pick on both of the women.
-No, Kristi Noem is really good... smart and no-nonsense and speaks well... actually I could do without wearing the combat gear... but the ICE situation is a hard-to-win situation and she goofed a bit but it was a minor goof that wasn't repeated.
+No, Kristi Noem is really good... smart and no-nonsense and speaks well... actually I could do without her wearing the combat gear... but the ICE situation is a hard-to-win situation and she goofed a bit but it was a minor goof that wasn't repeated.

 JM: That's definitely a weak point but it seems there wasn't much that could be done better.